dapr/docs/daprdocs/content/en/concepts/security-concept.md

 ## Component namespace scopes and secrets

 Dapr components are namespaced.
 That means a Dapr runtime sidecar instance can only access the components that have been deployed to the same namespace.
-See the [components scope documentation]({{<ref "component-scopes.md">}}) for more details.
+Read [How-To: Scope components to one or more applications using namespaces]({{<ref "component-scopes.md">}}) for more details.

 Dapr components uses Dapr's built-in secret management capability to manage secrets.
 See the [secret store overview]({{<ref "secrets-overview.md">}}) for more details.

-In addition, Dapr offers application-level scoping for components by allowing users to specify which applications can consume given components.
-For more information about application level scoping, see [here]({{<ref "component-scopes.md#application-access-to-components-with-scopes">}}).
+In addition, Dapr offers application-level scoping for components by allowing users to specify which applications can consume specific components.
+For more information about application level scoping, see [restricting application access to components with scopes]({{<ref "component-scopes.md#application-access-to-components-with-scopes">}}).

+## Example application

 ## Network security